A catalogue of Galactic GEMS: Globular cluster Extra-tidal Mock Stars: Simulating extra-tidal stars with Corespray

 Another essential GC parameter to consider is the time period over which extra-tidal stars are simulated.
 Contrary to \cite{2023MNRAS.518.4249G} who searched for \textit{recently} escaped extra-tidal stars of M3, this study wishes to examine if/how the properties of extra-tidal stars and binaries evolve as a \textit{function of time}.
 As such, for the purposes of this catalogue we generate stars that escape during random times along five orbital periods (P\textsubscript{orb}) of the GC through the Galaxy.
 The choice to simulate 5 orbital periods of escape is motivated by computational expense, as simulation time must be balanced against the number of extra-tidal stars being generated \footnote{Simulating escape over more than 5 orbital periods is entirely possible within \texttt{Corespray} and should be considered for users interested in longer escape times.}.
 To determine the P\textsubscript{orb} of each GC, we compute both the radial and azimuthal orbital periods using \texttt{galpy} \citep{2015ApJS..216...29B}.
 Each P\textsubscript{orb} used in this study represents the maximum of the two computed cluster periods.
 It is important to note that 14 GCs in our sample (AM 1, Arp 2, BH 140, Crater, Eridanus, NGC 2419, Pal 3, Pal 12, Pal 14, Pyxis, Sagittarius II, Ter 7, Ter 8 and Whiting 1) have P\textsubscript{orb} $> 2$ Gyr.
 Consequently, this could result in stellar escape times where t\textsubscript{esc} $= 5 \times$ P\textsubscript{orb} corresponds to times older than the age of the Universe.
 To ensure our distributions for these clusters are physical, we impose upper escape time boundaries of t\textsubscript{esc} $< 12$ Gyr, where 12 Gyr represents an intermediate age for the GCs in the Milky Way \citep{Forbes2010}.

 It is important to note that in this study, we assume a cluster's properties remain constant over the course of five orbital periods.
 However for GCs with long orbital periods, this assumption is incorrect.
 Cluster cores get denser as they evolve towards core collapse \citep{2003gmbp.book.....H}, so it is likely that clusters had lower central densities in the past.
 Lower central densities and velocity dispersions would result in three-body interactions that yield weaker kicks, potentially causing our distributions of extra-tidal stars to be wider for stars that escape later.
 This situation is of course complicated by the evolution of a cluster's binary star population and tidal field.
-Hence, for an in-depth analysis of a specific GC's extra-tidal star history, one may consider pairing \texttt{Corespray} with a cluster evolution model \citep[e.g. the \texttt{Cluster Monte Carlo} code;][]{2022ApJS..258...22R}.
+Hence, for an in-depth analysis of a specific GC's extra-tidal star history, one may consider pairing \texttt{Corespray} with a cluster's evolution track as generated via a fast-code prescription \citep[e.g. the \texttt{Evolve Me A Cluster of StarS (EMACSS)} code;][]{2012MNRAS.422.3415A} or a completed simulation of the internal dynamics \citep[e.g. the \texttt{Cluster Monte Carlo (CMC)} code;][]{2022ApJS..258...22R}.